Foxandxss/angular-tips/content/blog/why-does-angular-dot-js-rock.md

 +++

+**NOTE: This blog was migrated from another platform.
+The inline examples here used to work so this article is pretty much useless right now.
+I will find an alternative.**

 Let's see if we can discover why :)

 Angular.js is a MV* (Model - View - Whatever) Javascript framework which is maintained by Google which excels in the creation of `single-page-applications` or even for adding some "magic" to our classic web applications.